 Many AI companies are transforming e-commerce by devising unique solutions for e-commerce companies.
 For e-commerce businesses, AI technology is becoming increasingly important since it holds the potential for dynamic and adaptable targeting, which helps companies get the right pitch, at the right time, to the right customer, on the right platform.

-For example, India-based AI company – Artificia, uses visual search and discovery tools to link individual images with a user’s interests in order to recommend products that are more likely to purchase.
-Similarly, Infinite Analytics’ delivers AI-powered personalization solutions by interacting with users through text and voice messages, while also being able to identify and find products based on pictures.
+For example, the India-based AI company – Artificia, uses visual search and discovery tools to link individual images with a user’s interests to recommend products that they are more likely to purchase.
+Similarly, Infinite Analytics delivers AI-powered personalization solutions by interacting with users through text and voice messages, while also being able to identify and find products based on pictures.